Credit cards for bad credit

 • Get a credit limit up to £1,500

-• Credit limit increases available if eligible (remember, a bigger balance could take longer to pay back and increase the amount of interest you’re paying)
+• Credit limit increases available if eligible (remember, a larger balance could take longer to pay back and increase the amount of interest you’re paying)

 Ocean credit card